sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-iot-edge-nuc.md

 ## Collect the RSTP stream from your camera

-Locate the RTSP Stream URLs for the cameras connected to your IoT Edge device.
+Identify the RTSP stream URLs for the cameras connected to your IoT Edge device.

 Example: HiKvision
 `rtsp://<address>:<port>/Streaming/Channels/<id>/`